Hearty and spicy, this Sausage and Chicken Gumbo is a taste of Louisiana filled with bell peppers, andouille sausage, shredded chicken and rice!

 The etymology of word gumbo is Louisiana French, possibly named after either the okra or filé powder as one or the other is always in a gumbo recipe.
-Their are numerous variations, always with a roux, meat or seafood, the holy trinity and okra or filé powder.
+There are numerous variations, always with a roux, meat or seafood, the holy trinity, and okra or filé powder.

 How Do You Make a Roux?

 First of all, a roux is a thickening agent made of fat and flour that originated in France over 300 years ago.
 Pronounced “roo,” it’s simply created by cooking the two components until a thick paste forms.

 The longer you cook it, the darker it becomes.
 There are actually 3 types of roux and this sausage and this sausage and chicken gumbo uses a brown or dark brown roux, which is mahogany in color, much darker than a white or blonde roux.